 Dear Christmas by Dear Jane

-Our favourite local pop rock band Dear Jane has blended a hint of 50s doo-wop into this track, overlaid with bells chiming out Joy to the World.
+Our favourite local pop-rock band Dear Jane has blended a hint of 50s doo-wop into this track, overlaid with bells chiming out Joy to the World.
 A jolly take on the Christmas romance song, its lyrics are almost swooning with affection, depicting the joy of being with a lover during this time of year, admiring them among the presents and decorations, and kissing them in the midst of everyone celebrating.
 Paired with the music video, it doesn’t get more Christmas-y than this in Cantopop.

 Christmas Present 聖誕禮物 by Miriam Yeung

 Miriam Yeung’s light, breathy voice pairs well with this jazz-inspired tune, which evokes the cosy feeling of a light-hearted waltz with a partner.
-With lyrics that bring up the best of Christmas, like frosty trees, season’s greetings, pretty wrapping paper, and little gifts, we challenge Cantonese speakers to not feel festive with this song playing.
+With lyrics that bring up the best parts of Christmas, like frosty trees, season’s greetings, pretty wrapping paper, and little gifts, we challenge Cantonese speakers to not feel festive with this song playing.

 Advertising